 General Medicine Registrar

-We are currently seeking applications for Registrars in General Medicine for a well-known academic teaching hospital in Limerick.
+We are currently seeking applications for Registrars in General Medicine for a Teaching hospital in the South of Ireland.

 This is an excellent opportunity to progress your career while working directly for a highly respected hospital, offering good working hours where basic pay can be supplemented by overtime and other allowances.